Here are some of the articles that have appeared in research and health

 AARP Bulletin for May, 2004 recommends the benefits of Tai Chi Chuan for its readers.

-BRITISH JOURNAL OF SPORTS MEDICINE, 2006; 40 239-243.
-S-H YEH, et al. Regular tai chi chuan exercise over
+40 239-243.
+S-H YEH, et al. Regular tai chi chuan exercise over 12 weeks increased functional mobility of middle aged participants,

-cells, while increasing growth factor beta and interleuckin 10 under antigen stimulation.
+and increased the ratio of T helper cells to supressor cells, while increasing growth factor beta and interleuckin 10 under

-Journal of Physical Fitness and Sports Medicine
+Japanese Journal of Physical Fitness and Sports Medicine

 55: 99-102 2006 Kawano Ichiro et al.